-Absolutely.
-Most injured persons in a car accident do not realize that they are entitled to the full value of their medical treatment—the actual cost of the treatment, not just their co-pay or deductible.
-Often times, insurance carriers attempt to reduce an injury victim’s damages by offering to just pay their ‘out of pocket’ expenses, which leaves the injured person less than whole.
+Yes, most injured persons in a car accident do not realize that they are entitled to the full value of their medical treatment.
+This includes the actual cost of the treatment, not just their copay or deductible.
+Oftentimes, insurance carriers attempt to reduce damages by offering to pay only “out of pocket” expenses, which leaves the injured person less than whole.

 What if a person dies from car accident injuries before bringing a lawsuit?

-If a person dies as a result of a car accident, it is referred to as wrongful death.
-Spouses, parents, children, siblings, and grandparents may have a claim for wrongful death against the responsible parties.
-The relationship with the decedent will dictate the priority of the claim.
-The types of damages that can be sought depending on that relationship are: Financial support that the survivor(s) would have received, Value of household services that would have been provided by the decedent, Loss of companionship, affection, love, care, comfort, society, Loss of consortium (sexual relations) for the surviving spouse, Funeral and burial expenses.
+If a person dies as a result of a car accident, it can become a wrongful death case.
+Spouses, parents, children, siblings and grandparents may have a claim for wrongful death.
+The relationship with the deceased will dictate the priority of the claim.
+The types of damages that can be sought depend on this relationship and can include financial support that a survivor would have received, value of household services that would have been provided by the deceased, loss of companionship, affection, love, care, comfort and society, loss of consortium (sexual relations) for the surviving spouse, as well as funeral and burial expenses.
 See More

 What is negligence when it comes to car accidents?

-Defendants in civil actions for personal car accident injury do not receive jail time or criminal fines as punishment.
-Those are common criminal sentences, and personal injury cases are civil actions which do not include jail time.
-However, in some cases, juries and courts can award what are called “punitive damages,” which are designed to punish defendants who have behaved recklessly or intentionally against the public’s interest.
+Defendants in civil cases resulting from car accidents do not receive jail time or criminal fines as punishment.
+Those are common criminal sentences, and personal injury cases are civil actions which do not include such punishment.
+However, in some cases, juries and courts can award what are called “punitive damages.”
+These are designed to hold defendants accountable for behaving recklessly or intentionally against the public’s interest.